andre-mr/offer-manager/README.md

 * A basic data list is sent from database.
 * User can work with data populated to table, with many filters and ordering options.
 * User can add new offer using a button that opens a popup window.
-* User can edit offers already stored by clicking on them, editing and saving changes.
+* User can edit offers already stored by clicking on them and saving changes.
 * Every time user edit and save an offer, its utilization time is changed and content text is copied to clipboard, to use with external publish software.
 * Default sort order is by utilization date from older to most recent, because the point is priority to older offers.